There is always a reason for exclusion

 If I invite myself, was I ever really wanted?

-The other week I went to a kid’s birthday party, which is something my few loved ones always question, knowing how sensitive I am to feelings that I don’t matter, especially around my relatives.
-I decided to ignore them and go anyway, telling myself I’d be fine with it all.
-But deep down, the real
+The other week I went to a kid’s birthday party, which is something my loved ones questioned, knowing how sensitive I can be around my relatives.
+I decided to ignore them and go anyway.
+I told myself I’d be fine with it all.
+So I brace, paint on a smile and go.
+At the party,

 Birthdays